How to Have a Low-Intervention Birth: Tips from a Doula

 One of the biggest influences on how birth unfolds is the provider you choose and your birth location.
 Different OBs, midwives, hospitals, and birth centers have a variety of approaches to labor.

 Some providers and locations regularly support physiologic (natural) birth and patience in labor.
-Others may be more ready recommend interventions like induction, continuous monitoring, or pain medication for labor.
+Others may be more quick to recommend interventions like induction, breaking your bag of waters, starting pitocin, or pain medication for labor.

-If you’re hoping for a low-intervention birth or natural birth, it helps to choose a provider who regularly supports that type of labor and a birth location whose policies make that possible and easy.
-If you are planning on getting an epidural, you want nurses that are supportive of position changes.
+If you’re hoping for a low-intervention or natural birth, it helps to choose a provider who regularly supports that type of labor and a birth location whose policies make that possible and easy.
+For low risk moms that might mean a birth center or home birth.
+For higher risk moms hoping for a natural vaginal birth it is a matter of finding the right hospital and OB!

 A great way to understand a provider’s philosophy is to ask open-ended questions during prenatal visits, such as: